20 Eco-Friendly Ways to Spring Clean Your Home

 By Stephanie Rogers, EcoSalon

 Dust, degrease and disinfect with all natural products and items you already have around the house.

 The tulips are blooming, the birds are singing, and you’re on your hands and knees in your ugliest sweatpants scrubbing the grout on the bathroom floor.
-Spring cleaning isn’t exactly fun, but it’s a necessary evil that can be made a lot more pleasant with the use of natural, non-toxic products that won’t leave you with a headache or require a costly trip to the store.
+Spring cleaning isn’t exactly fun and I’m always tempted to get greenfacilities.co.uk to come out and clean for me, but it’s a necessary evil that can be made a lot more pleasant with the use of natural, non-toxic products that won’t leave you with a headache or require a costly trip to the store.
 If you’ve got baking soda, vinegar, lemons, an old towel and a handful of other common household items, you can give your house a fresh start without spending any money at all.

 Fresh Air In, Odors Out

 Closed-up houses may be cozy in the winter, but they tend to smell pretty stale.
 Get some air moving in your house by opening all the windows and positioning a few fans in strategic places, like hallways and stairways.
 Placing a fan in the window, facing out, can work wonders for your indoor air quality, making it smell as fresh as the outdoors.

 Nothing gets glass windows and mirrors quite to a streak-free, so-transparent-it’s-dangerous shine like newspaper.
 You won’t have problems with smeared text because most newspapers are now printed with water-based inks.
 The paper leaves behind virtually zero lint.
 Just spray the glass with a 50/50 mixture of water and white vinegar, rub the glass with a dry cloth and then go over the surface with a piece of newspaper.